Scholarships at Johns Hopkins

 You may be eligible for scholarship money through The Hodson Trust if either of your parents worked at The Beneficial Corporation for two or more years immediately prior to June 30, 1998.
 This requirement must be met in order for you to be considered.

-In order for you to be considered for The Hodson Trust Beneficial Scholarship, your qualified parent needs to submit the application to the Office of Student Financial Services.
+To be considered for The Hodson Trust Beneficial Scholarship, your qualified parent needs to submit the application to the Office of Student Financial Services.

 Charles R. Westgate Scholarship in Engineering

 These awards are given out in recognition of Professor Westgate, who has devoted his entire professional life to the instruction of undergraduate students.
-His dedication to assisting students with independent research and guided study has garnered him widespread praise, and he has been lauded for the superior quality of his teaching.
+His dedication to assisting students with independent research and guided study has garnered widespread praise, and he has been lauded for the superior quality of his teaching.

 Army Reserve Officer Training Corps Scholarship (ROTC)

-An on-campus Army ROTC program may provide students with the opportunity to receive renewable tuition scholarships for two, three, or four years of study.
+An on-campus Army ROTC program may allow students to receive renewable tuition scholarships for two, three, or four years of study.
 These scholarships frequently include book allowances and monthly living stipends.
 After receiving one’s diploma, one must go on to serve in the armed forces as a commissioned officer.
 Get in touch with the Army or Air Force recruiting officer in your area, as well as your high school counselor or the Department of Military Sciences at Johns Hopkins University, for additional details.

 Air Force Reserve Officer Training Corps Scholarship (ROTC)

-Students attending Johns Hopkins University who become members of the Air Force Reserve Officer Training Corps are eligible for both competitive and non-competitive scholarships offered by the Air Force (AFROTC).
+Students attending Johns Hopkins University who become members of the Air Force Reserve Officer Training Corps are eligible for competitive and non-competitive scholarships offered by the Air Force (AFROTC).

 Private scholarships